mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### Design Choices

+The aim of this site is to provide the look and feel of the classic Battleship board game with its naval theme, while also conveying a Retro arcade game feel.
+All images, colours, and sounds were chosen with this aim in mind.

 ### Colours

 The colour scheme for the game was based around classic Battleship and Naval themed colours mixed with a Retro arcade feel: